Sheppard, Camille E.

 Ms. Sheppard’s legal education would not have been complete without a clerkship at the firm.
 During her clerkship, Ms. Sheppard assisted in the preparation of trial memorandums, proposed jury instructions, and sentencing memorandums.
 She also learned the intricacies of writing appellate briefs, which require great attention to detail and an understanding of complex legal issues.

-Ms. Sheppard is delighted to join the firm as an associate and the firm is equally delighted to have her.
 She brings an enthusiasm and dedication to excellence, as well as the drive to succeed that is cornerstone of the firm’s reputation.

 - Criminal Defense